-Provision EDOC Pubco Structure of the board EDOC's board consists of three Pubco's board will shall be divided into three classes: Class I, Class II and Class III.
-The number of directors in each class shall be as nearly equal as possible.
-The existing directors shall by resolution classify themselves as Class I, Class II or Class III directors.
-The Class I directors shall stand elected for a term expiring at the Pubco's first annual general meeting that follows the consummation of the Business Combination, the Class II directors shall stand elected for a term expiring at Pubco's second annual general meeting that follows the consummation of the Business Combination and the Class III directors shall stand elected for a term expiring at Pubco's first annual general meeting that follows the consummation of the Business Combination.
-Commencing at Pubco's first annual general meeting that follows the consummation of the Business Combination, and at each annual general meeting that follows the consummation of the Business Combination.
-Commencing at Pubco's first annual general meeting that follows the consummation of the Business Combination.
-Commencing at Pubco's first annual general meeting that follows the consummation of the Business Combination.
-Commencing at Pubco's first annual general meeting that follows the consummation of the Business Combination.
-Commencing at Pubco's first annual general meeting that follows the consummation of the Business Combination.
-Succeed those directors whose terms expire shall be elected for a term of office to expire at the third succeeding annual general meeting after their election.
-All directors shall hold office until the expiration of their respective terms of office and until their successors shall have been elected and qualified.
+Provision EDOC Pubco Provision Structure of the board EDOC's board consists of three Pubco Pubco's board will shall be divide into three classes: Class I, Class and Class III.
+The number of directors in each class shall be a nearly equal as possible.
+The existing directors shall be resolution classify themselves a Class I, Class II or Class II directors.
+The Class I director shall stand elected for a tern expiring at the Pubco's first annua general meeting that follows the consummation of the Busines: Combination, the Class II director shall stand elected for a tern expiring at Pubco's second annua general meeting that follows the consummation of the Busines: Combination, and the Class II directors shall stand elected for a term expiring at Pubco's thir annual general meeting that follows the consummation of the Business Combination for Business Combination, and a each annual general meeting that follows the consummation of the Business Combination, and a each annual general meeting that follows the consummation of the Business Combination, and a each annual general meeting that follows the consummation of the Business Combination, and a each annual general meeting thereafter, directors elected to succeed those directors whose terms expire shall be elected for a term of office to expire at the thir succeeding annual genera meeting after their election.
+Al directors shall hold office until the expiration of their respective term of office and until their successor: shall have been elected an ualified.

-Provision EDOC Pubco Removal of directors initial business combination, EDOC may by ordinary resolution of the holders of the Class B Ordinary Shares remove any director.
-For the avoidance of doubt, prior to the closing of EDOC's initial business combination, holders of Class A Ordinary Shares have no right to Vacancies on the board any applicable law may otherwise require, any vacancy on the board of EDOC, may be filled by Vacancies on the Pubco board may be filled by the affirmative vote of a majority of the directors present and voting at a meeting or by Ordinary Resolution of the Pubco board.
-Action by written consent Ordinary Resolutions and Special Resolutions may be passed by unanimous written consent.
+Provision EDOC Pubco Removal of directors initial business combination, EDOC may by Ordinary Resolution of the holders of the Class B Ordinary Shares remove any director.
+For the avoidance of doubt, prior to the closing of EDOC's initial business combination, holders of Class A removing the director or for purposes including the removal of the director; or (B) by the affirmative vote of a majority of the directors present and voting at a Vacancies on the board any applicable law may otherwise require, any vacancy on the board of EDOC, may be filled by Vacancies on the Pubco board may be filled by the affirmative vote of a majority of the directors present and voting at a meeting or by Ordinary Resolution of the Members.
+Action by written consent Ordinary and special resolutions may be passed by unanimous written consent.
+Ordinary Resolutions and Special Resolutions may be passed by unanimous written consent.
 Calling of extraordinary general meetings shareholders may be called by the directors, the chief executive officer or the chairman of the Nominations of person for election of directors require, any vacancy on the board of EDOC, may be filled by Directors may nominate candidates at any time.
 Members may nominate candidates for election as Directors at the annual general meeting by delivering notice to the principal executive offices of Pubco not later than the close of business on the 90 th day nor earlier than the close of business on the 120 th day prior to the scheduled date of the annual general meeting.
-Amendments to the organizational documents voting provisions apply, the amend the Proposed Memorandum and Articles in
+Amendments to the organizational documents voting provisions apply, the amend the Proposed Memorandum and Articles in whole or in part.